Eviction¶

-The eviction processor automatically saves large tool outputs to files and replaces them with a preview + file reference.
+The eviction capability automatically saves large tool outputs to files and replaces them with a preview + file reference.
 This prevents context pollution from tools that return massive results (e.g., grep or read_file on large files).

 Quick Start¶